EduardoZepeda/coffee-bytes-hugo/content/posts/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 Do you want to know how much difference there is between Python and a compiled language like go? in my post [Python vs Go I compare the speed of both languages](/blog/python-vs-go-which-is-the-best/)

-If you have a bottleneck caused by some very expensive mathematical computation, which highlights the lack of speed of Python being an interpreted language, you may want to rewrite the bottleneck in some low-level language and then call it using Python.
+If you have a bottleneck caused by some costly mathematical computation, which highlights the lack of speed of Python being an interpreted language, you may want to rewrite the bottleneck in some low-level language and then call it using Python.
 This way you will have the ease of use of Python with the speed of a low-level language.

 ## ORMs and alternative frameworks